centreon/centreon-documentation/versioned_docs/version-22.10/releases/centreon-os.md

 ##### Bug fixes

-- [Broker] Fixed an issue while trying to Connect to MySQL 8.0.35.
+- [Broker] Fixed an issue where Broker could not connect to MySQL 8.0.35.

 ### 22.10.10